Sh1v4nk/Calculator-Js/README.md

 ```
 2. Open the `index.html` file in your web browser.

-3. Alternatively, you can view a live demo of the calculator [here](https://sh1v4nk.github.io/Calculator/).
+3. Alternatively, you can view a live demo of the [Calculator](https://sh1v4nk.github.io/Calculator/).

 ## Technologies Used